sandipsahajoy/CMPUT404-Lab8/README.md

-# nodejs-ws-lab
+# CMPUT404-Lab8

-University of Alberta, CMPUT 404 Lab 8 starter repository.
 Create a basic Phaser game with WebSocket connectivity for real time server to client communication.

 ## Quickstart